Man Stumbles Upon Woman Driving His Wife's Stolen SUV -- Then The Story Got Stranger

-SANTA MONICA (CBSLA) — A man was walking along the streets of Venice Saturday when he ran into his wife’s stolen SUV — driven by a woman he didn’t know.
+SANTA MONICA (CBSLA) — A man was riding his bike on the streets of Venice Saturday when he ran into his wife’s stolen SUV — driven by a woman he didn’t know.

 The SUV was reported stolen in Santa Monica a week ago.